 Definition

 Haughty describes a person who behaves in a proud, condescending, or dismissive manner.
-This attitude often stems from a belief in one’s own superiority be it due to social status, wealth, intelligence, or accomplishments.
-While confidence is generally admired, haughtiness tends to push others away, as it lacks humility and empathy.
+This attitude often stems from a belief in one’s own superiority—be it due to social status, wealth, intelligence, or accomplishments.
+While confidence can be admirable, haughtiness tends to push others away because it lacks humility and empathy.

 People who are haughty may act distant, avoid genuine conversations, or disregard others’ perspectives.
+You might also see haughty behavior in workplaces (for example, speaking over teammates or treating questions as beneath them) and in social settings (for example, showing off connections or achievements in a way that makes others feel small).
 In literature and daily life, this term is often used to portray elitism or snobbery.
-Recognizing haughty behavior is important for fostering respectful and inclusive interactions, both socially and professionally.
+Recognizing haughty behavior is important for fostering respectful and inclusive interactions, both socially and professionally, and it pairs naturally with related traits like arrogance or conceit.

 Etymology

-The word haughty originates from the Old French word haut, meaning “high” or “elevated,” which came from the Latin altus.
-The transformation into “haughty” occurred in Middle English as a way to describe someone who “holds themselves high” in status or attitude.
-Historically, it was used to denote nobility or pride associated with the upper classes, but over time, it gained a negative connotation highlighting arrogance rather than dignity.
-Today, “haughty” typically describes someone who is not just proud but cold, condescending, and disconnected from humility.
+The word haughty comes from the Old French haut, meaning “high” or “elevated,” which traces back to the Latin altus (“high”).
+When it entered Middle English, it came to describe someone who “holds themselves high” in status or attitude.
+Over time, the meaning narrowed into a negative sense: not just pride, but coldness and condescension.
+Today, “haughty” typically describes someone who is not only proud, but also critical, disconnected from humility, and ready to look down on others.

 Example Sentences